mondkaefer/rjm/README.md

 Manage computational jobs on a cluster from your desktop computer.

-This toolkit contains command-line tools to submit jobs, cancel jobs, upload files, download files, clean up job directories.
+This toolkit contains command-line tools to submit batches of jobs, cancel batches of jobs, upload files, download files, clean up job directories.
 All commands are issued over a single SSH connection to achieve robustness and scalability.

 Born out of frustration with notoriously unstable and unreliable Grid Middleware stacks.